-The CIA/CICA's Joint Policy Statement (JPS) is currently being revised to reflect the CICA's new Audit Guideline 43.
-This revision may not be final before the 2006 year-end, however it is anticipated that the sections referred to in this note will apply.
+The CIA/CICA's Joint Policy Statement (JPS) has been revised to reflect the CICA's new Audit Guideline 43.
+This revision is effective for 2007 financial reporting.
 The revised JPS notes that the Appointed Actuary "... may consider the work of an auditor with respect to data integrity and controls" in the determination of actuarial liabilities contained in the Annual Return.
-The Superintendent assumes that the auditor's tests of accuracy and completeness comprise more exhaustive and different checking than would normally arise in the course of the Appointed Actuary may consider the Auditor's work provided that the Appointed Actuary "takes reasonable care to determine that there is a basis for such consideration".
+The Superintendent assumes that the auditor's tests of accuracy and completeness comprise more exhaustive and different checking than would normally arise in the course of the Appointed Actuary's own work in complying with the CIA standards.
+The JPS outlines that the Appointed Actuary may consider the Auditor's work provided that the Appointed Actuary "takes reasonable care to determine that there is a basis for such consideration".
 This reasonable care includes the establishment of communication between the two professionals, and ensuring the Auditor is aware of the intended consideration of the work and of the Appointed Actuary's needs.